jatacid/admin-page-spider/readme.txt

 See the [screenshots tab](http://wordpress.org/extend/plugins/admin-page-spider/screenshots/) for more details.

+**Do You Use Any Editing Plugins?**
+There's a new Pro Pack addon available for Admin Page Spider which extends support to a variety of other page editing interfaces in wordpress.
+* Posts & Pages
-**Install Beaver Builder For Additional Features**
+* Beaver Builder
+* CSS Hero
+* Microthemer
 If you use Beaver Builder there's a similar menu available to instantly jump into the editing interface for Beaver Builder pages.

-If you don't know what beaver builder is - check it out [here](https://www.wpbeaverbuilder.com/?fla=215)
+If you don't know what beaver builder is - check it out [Check it out](https://adminpagespider.com/admin-page-spider-pro-pack/)

-**Please consider making a donation if this product is useful for you**

 == Installation ==